reporafin/esp32-csi-pipeline/README.md

 # esp32-csi-pipeline
 Firmware, Capture Script and dataset to figure out if a room is empty, if someone is sitting still, or if they are walking around.
 It only uses Wi-Fi signals— no cameras or wearables needed.
-> This is part of my undergraduate research project titled *"Cognitive Radio CSI Signal Based Human Presence Detection Framework Using Edge Computing Devices."*
+> This is a part of my undergraduate research project titled *"Cognitive Radio CSI Signal Based Human Presence Detection Framework Using Edge Computing Devices."*

 ## How it functions